-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Round Rock is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Round Rock isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Round Rock are a mix of both white- and blue-collar jobs.
 Overall, Round Rock is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Round Rock who work in office and administrative support (13.62%), management occupations (13.35%), and sales jobs (11.39%).
+There are especially a lot of people living in Round Rock who work in office and administrative support (13.76%), management occupations (11.78%), and sales jobs (10.99%).

 Also of interest is that Round Rock has more people living here who work in computers and math than 95% of the places in the US.

 Round Rock is an extremely ethnically-diverse city.
 The people who call Round Rock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Round Rock residents report their race to be White, followed by Black or African-American.
 Round Rock also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.21% of the city’s residents.
-Important ancestries of people in Round Rock include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 30.86% of the city’s residents.
+Important ancestries of people in Round Rock include German, English, Irish, Italian, and French.

 The most common language spoken in Round Rock is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Langs. of India.